 The first wine the family made from Tenuta Borgo Conventi was its Collio Bianco Luna di Ponca.

 "As soon as they acquired Borgo Conventi they felt the urge to create a completely new wine imparting to it their approach to the Collio area.
 After having focused on single-varietal whites, the new stimulating challenge was to produce a Collio Bianco – a blend of Friulano, Chardonnay and Malvasia.
 A wine designed to embody identity, contemporary style, a strong sense of place, and global appeal.
-This vision has come to life in Luna di Ponca," says the spokesperson.
+This vision has come to life in Luna di Ponca," says the winemaker.

 That Ponca soil is what gives the wine part of its name.
 As for 'Luna', that reference is in recognition of both how the Moon "deeply affects nature and agriculture and to the Astronomical Observatory based next to the winery on the same earth made of marn and sandstone typical of Ponca giving the wines their typical and unique identity."